gempy-project/gempy/CONTRIBUTING.md

 ### Pull Requests

 All contributions are made via pull requests to the master branch.

-The following checklist *needs* to be completed before we will accept any pull request to the GemPy codebase.
+For this you will *need* to complete the pull request checklist before we will accept any pull request into the GemPy codebase.

-1. Run all tests.
-2. Check documentation
-3. Check if your code adheres to PEP8
+The essentials of the checklist are:

+- [ ] My code follows the PEP8 style guidelines
+- [ ] My code uses type hinting for function and method arguments and return values.
+- [ ] My code contains descriptive and helpful docstrings which are formatted according to the Google Python Style Guidelines.
+- [ ] I have created tests for my code.
+- [ ] New and existing tests pass locally with my changes.